 Setting your goals will help you define a hypothesis of what needs to be done to improve performance.
-To prove this hypothesis, you will have to create a control feature – the unaltered version of what you are testing.
+To prove this hypothesis, you must create a control feature – the unaltered version of what you are testing.

 If you’re testing a landing page, the unaltered version of the page is the control feature.
-The landing page has the design elements and copy you would normally use.
+The landing page has the design elements and copy you would typically use.

 From there, build a ‘challenger.’
 The ‘challenger’ is a variation of the control element with the changes you want to test.
 If you’re wondering whether adding testimonials to the landing page will make a difference in conversions, create a challenger landing page with customer testimonials.

-For your first split test, focus on something low cost with minimal risk.
+For your first split test, focus on something low-cost with minimal risk.
 Don’t go for the complex tests early on.
 Instead, start small with minor changes to email newsletters, landing page content, or social media ads.
-Starting small gives you the benefit of learning what influences certain campaign metrics and performance.
+Starting small gives you the benefit of learning what influences specific campaign metrics and performance.

 Collect as much data as possible

 Timing plays a vital role in your campaign’s results.
-For this reason, you should let the test run for long enough to produce useful data.
+For this reason, you should let the test run long enough to produce valuable data.
 Otherwise, it will be difficult to tell if there is a significant difference between the two variants.

 Depending on the test you’re running, getting statistically significant results could take hours, days, or weeks.
-But during this time, make sure to collect as much data as possible.
+But during this time, collect as much data as possible.
 Record how much traffic the campaign elements receive.
-You should also note how many people interacted with the campaign elements within that time.
+You should also note how many people interacted with the campaign elements during that time.

 Measure and adapt fast

 After collecting relevant test data, analyze it to determine which variable performs best.
-At this moment, you’d want to focus on your goal metric more than any other statistic.
-If you identified leads as your primary objective, don’t get caught up on other metrics like open rate or click-through rate.
+Focus on your goal metric more than any other statistic.
+If you identified leads as your primary objective, don’t get caught up on different metrics like open rate or click-through rate.

 Once you identify the better variable, use AB testing software to determine if the results are significant to justify a change.
 The software will make you more confident about the data your test has produced and empower you to take action based on the result.

 Use the findings to optimize your campaigns for better results.
-If it emerges that a particular CTA design performs better than other variants, adopt it for the whole campaign and drop the poor performing ones.
-If you realize that your email blasts have a higher open rate when you use numbers in the subject line, you should consider using the tactic in future emails.
+If it emerges that a particular CTA design performs better than other variants, adopt it for the whole campaign and drop the poor-performing ones.
+If you realize your email blasts have a higher open rate when you use numbers in the subject line, you should consider using the tactic in future emails.

-Different ways to perform simple split tests in marketing
+Different ways to perform simple split tests for growth marketing

 There are different types of split tests you can perform to improve your marketing performance.
 They include: